MIT's Council on the Uncertain Human Future

 To foster an environment of deep reflection, creativity, and possibility about climate change within the MIT community, the MIT Environmental Solutions Initiative (ESI) and the Office of the Dean, MIT School of Humanities, Arts, and Social Sciences (SHASS) opened a CUHF circle at MIT.

 In summer 2020, twenty-three faculty members from across all five schools met in weekly two-hour virtual sessions in two Councils over five weeks.
 This format was replicated for thirty-eight staff members in winter/spring 2021 and summer 2021.
-Based on the overwhelmingly positive feedback from participants, ESI is planning additional Councils for staff and faculty, as well as forming a Steady Council to continue conversations for those who have participated in MIT circles.
+Based on the overwhelmingly positive feedback from participants, a Steady Council begun in fall 2021 has continued conversations for those who have participated in MIT circles.
+ESI is also planning additional Councils for postdocs, staff and faculty.